cichowski/TvShowsAPI/README.md

 ## ToDo

-* Cover whole the rest of PHP code with unit tests
 * Build Swagger documentation
 * May needs some sort option in a future
 * For many users: maybe cache tv shows in advance